crowbar/crowbar-core/README.txt

 * This functonality of this barclamp DOES NOT stand alone, the Crowbar Framework is required *

-About this Barclamp: SUSE Manager
+About this Barclamp: SUSE Manager Client
 -------------------------------

 This barclamp can be used to register nodes to SUSE Manager.